Skyvell/xledger/README.md

 Performs a full load of all transactions data using the *transactions* endpoint.
 After a full data load, only new data is retrieved using a combination of the *transaction_deltas* endpoint and *transactions* endpoint.
 The data includes all invoices, both incoming and outgoing, for Data Ductus.
 It corresponds to "Huvudbokstransaktioner" in Xledger.

 #### ArTransactions (Accounts Receivable Transactions)
 Performs a full load of all artransactions data using the *arTransactions* endpoint.
 After a full data load, only new data is retrieved using a combination of the *arTransaction_deltas* endpoint and *arTransactions* endpoint.
-These transactions are invoices sent from Data Ductus to external entities (e.g., invoices to customers).
+These transactions are invoices sent from Data Ductus to external entities (e.g. invoices to customers).

 #### ApTransactions (Accounts Payable Transactions)
 Performs a full load of all aptransactions data using the *apTransactions* endpoint.
 After a full data load, only new data is retrieved using a combination of the *apTransaction_deltas* endpoint and *apTransactions* endpoint.
 These transactions are invoices sent to Data Ductus (e.g., invoices from suppliers or travel expenses from employees).